SimonSchirber/UWBWebsite/docs/report.md

   Figure 2: Example UWB anchor scheme [2]
 </p>

-The goal of this group was to find and optimal positioning algorithm that could use many anchors to find very precise location.
+In order to find an optimal positioning algorithm, this group did not limit the number of available anchors for a given tag.
 For systems using few UWB anchors they found that the optimal approach is to simple estimate the location of the tag as somewhere on the surface of a sphere centered at each anchor with a radius equal to the range measurment.
 For a 3-D space, 4 anchors are need to pinpoint the location of a tag to one point.
 As this project uses a maximum of 2 anchors, the best estimate is somewhere on a circle that is the intersection of 2 spheres.
-A representation of this intersection is shown in the figure below.
+A representation of this intersection is shown in Figure 3.

 <p align='center'>
   <img width="400" src="./media/sphere_intersect.png" alt="Intersection of 2 Spheres">